JuliaLang/julia/doc/src/manual/interfaces.md

 | `Base.unsafe_convert(::Type{Ptr{T}}, A)`        |                                        | Return the native address of an array.                                         |

-A strided array is a sub-type of `AbstractArray` whose entries are stored in memory with fixed strides.
+A strided array is a subtype of `AbstractArray` whose entries are stored in memory with fixed strides.
 Provided the element type of the array is compatible with BLAS, a strided array can utilize BLAS and LAPACK routines for more efficient linear algebra routines.

-A typical example of a user defined strided array is one that wraps a standard `Array` with additional structure.
+A typical example of a user-defined strided array is one that wraps a standard `Array` with additional structure.